 The Governing Body is responsible for the overall control of the Company via careful and prudent management; they are concerned with the business strategies and the day-to-day detail of insurance operations.
 The Company's Governing Body, as of the date of this report, consists of three Executive and two Non-Executive Directors.
-Section 3 provides full details of the Company's system of governance.
+Full details are provided under "System of Governance."